-Any attorney, or law school professor, supervising legal interns, as certified under 27 NCAC 01C .0200 of the North Carolina Administrative Code, that seeks permission for their legal intern to access a Prisons facility shall ensure that following conditions are met before the legal intern will be allowed to enter.
-Prior to the visit, the supervising attorney shall provide a letter to the Facility Head indicating that his/her proposed visit complies with this rule associated with the Legal visitor policy, as outlined in Chapter D Section .0203 (B).
+Any attorney, or law school professor, supervising legal interns, that seek permission for their legal intern to access a Prisons facility shall ensure the following conditions are met before the legal intern will be allowed to enter.
+Prior to the visit, the supervising attorney shall provide a letter to the Facility Head indicating that his/her proposed visit complies with this rule associated with the Legal visitor policy, as outlined in section .0203 (b) of this policy.

-This letter must also include: a signed statement, Attachment 1, accepting professional responsibility for the acts of each intern seeking entry, a copy of the legal intern's certification from the North Carolina State Bar, and a copy of the intern's current photo identification card.
+This letter must also include: a signed statement, Attachment 1, accepting professional responsibility for the acts of each intern seeking entry and a copy of the intern's current photo identification card.
 If approved, the legal intern is to be admitted to discuss pending legal proceedings only and may visit only the offender, or offenders, designated in the letter sent to the Facility Head.
-Upon entry, the legal intern will need to produce the same photo identification card copied and certification from the North Carolina State Bar that was copied and included in the letter to the Facility Head.
+Upon entry, the legal intern will need to produce the same photo identification card that was copied and included in the letter to the Facility Head.